 Introduction to Law: 1 Semester 11/12

 Economics and Entrepreneurship (1st semester) is designed to help students become better participants in the economic process.
-Students learn basic economic principles along with entrepreneurial concepts, business ethics, and financial responsibility.
+Students learn basic economic theory along with marketing concepts, business ethics, and financial responsibility.
 The course draws upon a number of real-world events and problems to introduce and apply economic and marketing concepts.
-The students run and operate their own business or are part of a virtual business.
-They learn to prepare a business plan, conduct market research, raise capital, design and sell a product, advertise, and maintain records.
-The stockholders of this company receive dividends and the profits are donated to a charity.
-Students will leave with a better understanding of different economic systems, opportunity costs, supply and demand, competition, and market clearing prices.
+Students learn about the stock market by actually participating in the process of buying, evaluating, and trading stocks.
+They form and operate their own company.
+Students will acquire a better understanding of the stock market, different economic systems, opportunity costs, supply and demand, competition, and market clearing prices.
 The hope is that each girl will leave with a lifelong skill of understanding businesses and investments.

 Introduction to Law (2nd semester) focuses on both the substance and the process of our legal system and reflects on many social and ethical issues.
-The course will concentrate on understanding legal procedures and the range of legal remedies as it relates especially to criminal and contract law.
+The course will concentrate on understanding legal procedures and the range of legal remedies as it relates especially to criminal, tort, and contract law.
 Students will interpret actual court cases and view a mock trial.
-If schedules permit, a field trip to the court house to view an actual trial will be arranged.
+If schedules permit, a field trip to the courthouse to view an actual trial will be arranged.